proxmox/proxmox-backup/docs/tape-backup.rst

 ------------------

 Proxmox Backup Server supports `Linear Tape-Open`_ generation 4 (LTO-4)
 or later.
-In general, all SCSI-2 tape drives supported by the Linux kernel should work, but features like hardware encryption need LTO-4 or later.

-Tape changing is carried out using the Linux 'mtx' command line tool, so any changer device supported by this tool should work.
+Tape changing is carried out using the SCSI Medium Changer protocol, so all modern tape libraries should work.

+..
+Note:: We use a custom user space tape driver written in Rust_.
+This driver directly communicates with the tape drive using the SCSI generic interface.
+This may have bad side effects to the old Linux kernel tape driver, so you should not use that driver while using Proxmox tape backup.

 Drive Performance